 Herschel Miami 2000 electric patio heater

 As the exotic name suggests, this small, lightweight heater pumps out a lot of heat and performed superbly on a very cold evening because it uses a longer wavelength of infrared, which is better absorbed by the skin.
 If required, wall mounting is straightforward and the bracket is provided, and you can use a separate clamp to attach it to the spokes of a parasol.
-If you intend to have it in permanent position outside, there’s good weatherproofing too as the aluminium construction resists rain and rust and the glare from the heat tubes was minimal.
+If you intend to have it in a permanent position outside, there’s good weatherproofing too as the aluminium construction resists rain and rust and the glare from the heat tubes was minimal.
 The Herschel offered a good heat reach of six metres, so you could make full use of the heaters 2kW of output.

 Heat Outdoors empire carbon heater